Rudyard Kipling: Devon

 By September 1896 the Kiplings were in Torquay, Devon, on the south-western coast of England, in a hillside home (Rock House, Maidencombe) overlooking the English Channel.
 Although Kipling did not much care for his new house, whose design, he claimed, left its occupants feeling dispirited and gloomy, he managed to remain productive and socially active.

-Kipling was now a famous man, and in the previous two or three years had increasingly been making political pronouncements in his writings.
+Kipling was now a prominent figure, and in the previous two or three years had increasingly been making political pronouncements in his writings.
 The Kiplings had welcomed their first son, John, in August 1897.
 Kipling had begun work on two poems, "Recessional" (1897) and "The White Man's Burden" (1899), which were to create controversy when published.
 Regarded by some as anthems for enlightened and duty-bound empire-building (capturing the mood of the Victorian era), the poems were seen by others as propaganda for brazen-faced imperialism and its attendant racial attitudes; still others saw irony in the poems and warnings of the perils of empire.